Women in Kenya: Effects

 A 2009 publication by the World Bank, the Food and Agriculture Organization, and the International Fund for Agricultural Development found that improving women's land rights would grow agricultural output and better nutritional intake and child schooling.

 The International Center for Research on Women (ICRW) found a large disparity between the rates of domestic violence against women who held property and those who did not.
 The study found that 49% of women with no property had experienced violence from a partner or family member, as compared to 7% of those with land and a house.
 Women in Kenya play a vital role in agriculture production, in Kenya they represent between 42 and 65 percent of the agriculture labor force.

-Maternal Healthcare
+Maternal healthcare

 Maternal healthcare has improved recently for Kenyan women.
 Generally, maternal mortality rates have reduced, however, difficulties within the rural parts of Kenya persist as healthcare can be inaccessible in rural areas because of distances.
 In Western Kenya, healthcare institutions often do not have electricity or clean water, and are unable to provide women with the necessary services.
 In 2016, only 16% of its healthcare establishments were equipped to deliver emergency obstetric services.
 Additionally, the rate of maternal mortality, referring to deaths linked to pregnancy, was reported to be 355 per 100,000 live births in 2024.
 Maternal mortality remains heavily influenced by poor quality healthcare, with over 80% of deaths still linked to this issue, despite an increase in skilled midwives assisting births from 62% to 70% from 2017 to 2024.

+In 2022, an initiative known as Boda Girls was launched in rural Kenya, where transport was an overlooked barrier to women's health and economic empowerment, as access to a clinic was both expensive and difficult.
+The initiative consists of women riders trained not only in motorcycle riding but also basic maternal health and patient care, where many of the women riders are nurses or community health workers.